 - Adjustable Tilt: The forward tilt feature means that additional tilt or rotation of the pelvis can be achieved if there is a desire to enhance the upright posture.
 In addition, it aids in relieving lower pelvic pressure by lowering the front of the saddle seat.

 - Easy Rolling: Kanewell Saddle Stools are equipped with 60 mm casters (for hard floors).
 A simple push/pull action with the feet lets one manoeuvre around a work area with minimal effort.

 - Adjustable Width/Splay: The Split Saddle design of the Kanewell Saddle Stools also includes the ability to customize the split.
 Adjustments include the spread or width of the saddle (ie. reducing or increasing the space between the halves) and "splay" - adjusting the angle at which the seat halves interact.
 See "Seat Width/Splay Adjustment" under the Usage Tips section for details on how to accomplish these adjustments.

 - Quality Upholstery: Kanewell Vinyl Saddle Stools are upholstered with quality Vinyl for durability and ease of cleaning.

-- Weight Rating: Kanewell Twin Adjustable Saddle Stools are designed to safely support users up to 250 lbs (114kg).
+- Weight Rating: Kanewell Twin Adjustable Saddle Stools are designed to safely support weights up to 300 lbs (136 kg).